What to do if a house buyer pulls out

 What are the most common reasons buyers pull out?

 The first thing to remember is that everyone in the chain is a human being.
 Changes in personal circumstances, from being made redundant, to separation, or health concerns, are valid reasons for reassessing.
-So it’s important to stay empathetic.
+So it’s important to stay empathetic and keep in mind that selling your home can take a relatively long time.

 Offers are always encouraged as early as possible in the process.
 But this means that, following searches and valuation, mortgage offers may be withdrawn, or other issues may come to light.
-In fact, 44% of sales that fall through occur within the first four weeks, when surveys are taking place.
+In fact, 31% of sales fall through at least once before completion, when surveys are taking place.

 Of course, it could simply be the old classic: cold feet.
-Whether they’ve found a place that’s a better fit for them or have changed their mind about moving altogether, it’s important to remember everyone’s just looking for the best life for them and their families.
+They could’ve found a place that’s a better fit for them or have changed their mind about moving altogether It’s important to remember everyone’s just looking for the best life for them and their families.

 Fees when a buyer pulls out